 Steps to take if MS Excel automatically reformats your CSV file tracking numbers, zip codes, order numbers, or product SKUs, causing a CSV import fail in ShipStation.

-The most common issue with exported CSV files relate to how spreadsheet programs (like Excel) reformat the data in the CSV file.
+The most common issue with exported CSV files relates to how spreadsheet programs, such as Excel or Numbers, reformat the data in the CSV file.

 Long tracking numbers, order numbers, or product SKUs changing into scientific notation.